rmsharp/snprcspf/README.md

 Status](https://travis-ci.org/rmsharp/snprcspf.svg?branch=master)](https://travis-ci.org/rmsharp/snprcspf)
 [![codecov](https://codecov.io/gh/rmsharp/snprcspf/branch/master/graph/badge.svg)](https://codecov.io/gh/rmsharp/snprcspf)

-# snprcspf – Version 1.0.9 (20200321)
+# snprcspf – Version 1.1.0 (20200328)

-## Disabled Excel File Formating
+## Excel File Formating Is Back

-As of 2019 May 26, Java 12 has a bug  that prevents the use of the XLConnect package.
-This version of snprcspf has removed that dependency with the side effect of not providing formating within the Excel workbook generated.
+The dependency on XLConnect package and thus Java has been replaced with a dependency on openxlsx and thus Perl as of version 1.1.0 of 20200328.

 ## Installation